Courses | West Coast Baptist College

 BI 101—Old Testament SurveyCredit Hours: 3

-Concentration: Secretarial Concentration, Pastoral Theology Concentration, Church Ministries Concentration, Evangelism Concentration, Missions Concentration, Office Administration Concentration, Elementary Education Concentration, Secondary Education Concentration, Church Music Concentration, Music Education Concentration
+Concentration: Biblical Counseling Concentration, Secretarial Concentration, Pastoral Theology Concentration, Visual Arts Concentration, Church Ministries Concentration, Evangelism Concentration, Missions Concentration, Office Administration Concentration, Elementary Education Concentration, Secondary Education Concentration, Church Music Concentration, Music Education Concentration

 BI 102—New Testament SurveyCredit Hours: 3

-This course surveys the entire New Testament.
-Special emphasis is placed on authorship, date, and purpose of each book.
+This class will give each student an overview of the New Testament.
+Special emphasis is placed upon authorship, date, and purpose of each book.
 The student will develop a broad outline for each book.
-The course will examine the background and content of each book.
+This course will also examine the background and content of each book.
+Briefly mentioned will be the intertestamental period in order to place the ministry of Jesus Christ into a historical context.
+Prerequisite: None

-Concentration: Secretarial Concentration, Pastoral Theology Concentration, Church Ministries Concentration, Evangelism Concentration, Missions Concentration, Office Administration Concentration, Elementary Education Concentration, Secondary Education Concentration, Church Music Concentration, Music Education Concentration
+Concentration: Biblical Counseling Concentration, Secretarial Concentration, Pastoral Theology Concentration, Visual Arts Concentration, Church Ministries Concentration, Evangelism Concentration, Missions Concentration, Office Administration Concentration, Elementary Education Concentration, Secondary Education Concentration, Church Music Concentration, Music Education Concentration

 BI 112—Women of the Bible (Ladies Only)Credit Hours: 3